pschou/sha128aesgcm/README.md

 ...
 ```

-and to reverse the hash, apply use the same passphrase,
+and to reverse, use the same passphrase,
 ```
 $ secure-pem encoded.pem test
 -----BEGIN RSA PRIVATE KEY-----